Ye-We1/Ye-We1.github.io/_pages/about.md

   - /about.html
 ---

 Hello everyone!
-My name is Ye Wei.
-I have just received a B.S. in Electrical and Computer Engineering from Shanghai Jiao Tong University this year, and I will start to pursue my Ph.D. degree in Computer Science at Loughborough University this fall.
+My name is Ye Wei and I am currently a second year PhD student at Loughborough University.
+My PhD research is about graph neural networks (GNNs), agent-based modelling, and mobility.